Hotel review and photos from the Anantara Resort Hotel in Chiang Mai – simple, stylish, elegant and comfortable rooms

 Although it’s a relatively small city, taking a tour around Chiang Mai will save you time and get you in to some areas of the city you might otherwise overlook, so it’s definitely worth you time to consider one.
 Take a look at this selection of Chiang Mai tours.

-LGBT – Gay Chiang Mai Travel Guide
+LGBTQ – Gay Chiang Mai Travel Guide

 Thailand is generally regarded as a very gay-friendly country to visit in Southeast Asia, and Bangkok regularly makes it to the top of the world’s best gay-friendly cities, but Chiang Mai is also a super gay-friendly destination in its own right.
 These are a few of the best things you should know about visiting gay Chiang Mai.